 Backsplash: Emser’s Ivory Classic 3″ x 6″ travertine tiles with an accent of Bedrosian’s Manhattan Glass Mosaic Tile in Midtown.

 Sink: Kohler Executive Chef under-mount sink in White.

 Faucet: Kohler Simplice with a Vibrant Stainless finish.

 Soap Dispenser: Kohler Traditional Desgin with a Vibrant Stainless finish.

 Wall Paint: Kelly-Moore Whirligig Geyser

-Perhaps the West Tokay kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Perhaps the before pictures of the Lodi kitchen renovation on West Tokay reminds you of your kitchen.
+Is your kitchen feeling tired, dirty, and dated?
+Are you ready for a completely new modern look and feel?
+KitchenCRATE can make this happen in just a few days and for an amazingly low price.
+Contact Us Today!